JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Josh-Madakor/Azure-SIEM/Part 3: Create Custom Log.md

 <h2>Description:</h2>

 In this project phase, I will establish a tailored log configuration within our log analytics workspace, facilitating the integration of geospatial data into our analytical framework.
 To accomplish this, I will employ the "failed_rdp.log" format, training our log analytics system to effectively identify and interpret the relevant information.
-Then, we will create a custom extract field from the raw custom log data.
-Finally, we will add a world map to display the attackers.
+Then,  we will proceed to generate a specialized extraction field from the unprocessed custom log data.
+Ultimately, we will incorporate a world map visualization to showcase the locations of the attackers.

 - Create a custom log in Log Analytics Workspace to extract our custom log
+- Create a World Map in our Microsoft Sentinel Workbook

 <h2></h2>